alexismp/pdf-merger/README.md

 `docker run -p 8080:8080 -t gcr.io/PROJECT-ID/pdfmerger`

-Deploy to Cloud Run using (or use the [console](https://console.cloud.google.com/run)) :
+Deploy to Cloud Run using this command (or use the [console](https://console.cloud.google.com/run)) :

-`$ gcloud run deploy --image gcr.io/PROJECT-ID/pdfmerger --platform managed`
+`$ gcloud run deploy --image gcr.io/PROJECT-ID/pdfmerger --platform managed --allow-unauthenticated --memory=1024Mi `

 You can also deploy using this pre-built public image: `gcr.io/alexismp-pdfmerger/pdfmerger`